From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data analysis: Introduction

-In this paper, for the deterministic, synchronous design as considered e.g.~by \citet{degras2011simultaneous, chang2017simultaneous}, for the mean function we clarify even for multivariate design the phase transition from dense to sparse case, by using minimax optimality over Hölder smoothness classes and the supremum norm (sup-norm in the following) as loss function.
-In particular, we show that in the sparse regime, a discretization term dominates rather than an estimation error arising from the errors as in the random design case.
-This is in line with results in \citet{cai2011optimal} for the $L_2$ - loss and strong smoothness assumptions on the paths of the processes.
+More technically speaking, we show that in the sparse regime, a discretization term dominates rather than the estimation error arising from the errors as in the random design case.
+This is in line with results in \citet{cai2011optimal} for the $L_2$-loss and strong smoothness assumptions on the paths of the processes.
 In particular, they require that the sample paths have the same smoothness as the target mean function, a much stronger assumption than what is imposed in our work.
-Notably and in contrast to the $L_2$ norm there exists a transition phase between the sparse and dense designs when considering the uniform norm in which the contribution of the errors dominates.
-Our analysis also shows that simple interpolation estimators without smoothing, which according to \citet{cai2011optimal} suffice to achieve optimal rates in $L_2$ for dense design, in case of observational errors actually deteriorate w.r.t.~the $L_\infty$ norm for a large number of row wise observations.
-Note that the rates of convergence in the sup-norm for fixed, synchronous design presented in \citet{xiao2020asymptotic, kalogridis2022robust} by using penalized spline estimators are suboptimal, in particular, the $\sqrt n $ - rate in the dense design is not attained.
-We also obtain a central limit theorem in the $L_\infty$ - norm in the dense case, which allows for the construction of uniform confidence bands \citep{degras2011simultaneous, wang2020simultaneous, liebl2019fast}.
+Notably and in contrast to the $L_2$ norm there exists a transition phase between the sparse and dense designs when considering the supremum norm in which the contribution of the errors dominates.
+Our analysis also shows that simple interpolation estimators without smoothing, which according to \citet{cai2011optimal} suffice to achieve optimal rates in $L_2$ for dense design, in case of observational errors actually deteriorate with respect to the supremum norm for a large number of row wise observations.
+Also note that the rates of convergence presented in \citet{xiao2020asymptotic, kalogridis2022robust} by using penalized spline estimators are suboptimal.
+In particular, the parametric $\sqrt n $-rate in the dense design is not attained, which is however very desirable for asymptotic inference.
+The parametric $\sqrt n $-rate in the dense setting allows us to provide a central limit theorem in the supremum norm, which is the basis for the construction of uniform confidence bands, e.g.~by bootstrap methods \citep{degras2011simultaneous, wang2020simultaneous} or by using bounds based on the Kac-Rice formula as recently proposed in \citet{liebl2019fast}.
+As real-data illustrations we consider the biomechanical data set from \cite{liebl2019fast} as well as daily temperature curves at Nuremberg, Germany.
+The effect of coarser discretization on the estimation quality is determined by using a confidence band for the estimate based on the finest discretization, and investigating whether estimates with coarser design still lie inside this band.